nabeelvalley/website/static/content/staging/gatsby-migration-2.md

 ## Update Folder Structure

 Gatsby Builds are placed into the `public` directory.
-This currently has the files get copied into our final Build if we are doing a standard React Build
+This currently is the output directory of a React build if we are using the standard React configuration

 Before we do anything more we should rename our `public` directory to `static` as this is what Gatsby uses for static files, and then make a `git commit` before we add the `public` directory to our `.gitignore`

-> We need to make the commit here otherwise our `public` directory will end up being tracked and we don't want that

 Now we need to add the following lines to the end of our `.gitignore` file so that we do not track the gatsby build files: